yehudaclinton/gravtest/pages/06.notes/default.md

 add field to system/blueprints/user/account.yaml
 TODO proper languages

+## How to add stuff like pictures on newunit update
+after add it after
+honeypot: ''
+---

 ## How to keep plugin customizations through an update
 Changes made in the plugin options in the Admin panel will be saved to the configuration file in that location.